analuciachin/DS-Algo/README.md

   - push: O(1)
   - peek (first one to come out - last item): O(1)

+  - _for stacks we can implement it using either arrays or linked lists_

 - Queues

   - lookup: O(n)
   - enqueue (like push): O(1)
   - dequeue (like pop - first one in line): O(1)
   - peek (first one to come out - first item): O(1)

+  - _for queues ideally is best to implement with a linked list_